Graduate Certificates and Degrees in Bioinformatics: Program Info

 Students must apply to graduate school.
 This involves filling out an application, as well as providing the school with letters of recommendations, transcripts and GRE (Graduate Record Examination) scores.
 Applicants ideally have a bachelor's in nursing, engineering, computer science, biological science, pharmacy or chemistry.

-A prospective school may require applicants to supply the bioinformatics department directly with a completed application, transcripts, letters of recommendations, GRE scores and statement of professional goals.
+A prospective school may require applicants to supply the bioinformatics department directly with a completed application, transcripts, letters of recommendation, GRE scores and statement of professional goals.
 A department may require applicants to have a background in statistics, computer science, math, chemistry and biology and knowledge of C, PERL, probability, cell biology, biochemistry and physical chemistry.

 Students are required to complete core courses and attend seminars.
 Most programs include an internship with an institution (governmental, industrial or educational) that employs professionals in bioinformatics.
 Courses may include: